 In addition to liability insurance, California drivers can choose to purchase other coverages for more protection.
 Buying more coverage raises the premium, but it reduces the need to pay out-of-pocket in certain situations.
 Here are the additional auto insurance coverage options available in California:

 - Gap insurance: Drivers who have a lease or loan should consider purchasing gap insurance.
-After an accident, it covers the difference between the car’s depreciated value and the remaining loan balance on the vehicle.
+After an accident, it covers the difference between a new car’s depreciated value and the remaining loan balance on the vehicle.

 - Roadside assistance: Roadside assistance covers basic vehicle repairs, towing, extrication, refueling and battery services if the car breaks down.